tatianegercina/FinTech/02-Homework/18-Blockchain/Solutions/README.md

 `geth --datadir node2 --unlock "7a4f862ab163fc62dce2cfbb734ddac153c5e8cc" --mine --port 30304 --bootnodes enode://b044f481e52f03950ed88ad18f550ace268ad4e4e1647f80c5808d6ea2c4e7f550d8ed25a14608afa6e5828f1b69fdfcf5d7775394f7c38d8592f600e4a37e90@127.0.0.1:30303`

 Using the first node as a bootnode will enable the nodes to communicate with each other and discover new nodes later.

+Windows users may also need to enable the `--ipcdisable` and `--allow-insecure-unlock` flags.

 ## Success!